shsfwork/awesome-inspiration/readme.md

 - [SearchSystem™](https://searchsystem.co/) - An ever-growing collection of references and tools for designers.
 - [Visual Journal](https://visualjournal.it/) - The best in Branding, Editorial and Graphic Design
 - [Evernote.Design](https://www.evernote.design/) - All in One Bookmark Links for Designer
+- [Checklist Design](https://www.checklist.design/) - A collection of the best design practices.

 ## Development